Conscientious objector: South Korea

-The terminology conscientious objector technically has not existed in Korean dictionary until recently.
-In fact, significant majority of Korean citizens simply associate conscientious objectors with draft dodging, and are unaware of the fact that conscientious objector draftees in other westernized countries are required to serve in alternative services.
+The terminology "conscientious objector" technically has not existed in Korean dictionaries until recently.
+In fact, a significant majority of Korean citizens simply associate conscientious objectors with draft dodging, and are unaware of the fact that conscientious objector draftees in other westernized countries are required to serve in alternative services.
 Since the establishment of the Republic of Korea, thousands of conscientious objectors had no choice but to be imprisoned as criminals.
 Every year about 500 young men, mostly Jehovah's Witnesses, are arrested for refusing the draft.

 South Korea's stance has drawn criticism from The U.N.
 Human Rights Committee, which argues that South Korea is violating article 18 of the ICCPR, which guarantees freedom of thought and conscience.
 In 2006, 2010, and again in 2011 the U.N.
 Human Rights Committee, after reviewing petitions from South Korean conscientious objectors, declared that the government was violating Article 18 of the ICCPR, the provision that guarantees the right to freedom of thought, conscience and religion.

 The government's National Action Plan for the Promotion and Protection of Human Rights has not shown a clear stance on the pressing human rights issues such as, among other things, the rights of conscientious objectors to military service.

 In September 2007, the government announced a program to give conscientious objectors an opportunity to participate in alternative civilian service.
 The program stipulates three years of civilian service that is not connected with the military in any way.
 However, that program has been postponed indefinitely after the succeeding administration took office in 2008.

 The government argues that introducing an alternative service would jeopardize national security and undermine social equality and cohesion.
-This is amid an increasing number of countries which retain compulsory service have introduced alternatives.
-In addition, some countries, including those with national security concerns have shown that alternative service can be successfully implemented.
+This is amid an increasing number of countries which retain compulsory service that have introduced alternatives.
+In addition, some countries, including those with national security concerns, have shown that alternative service can be successfully implemented.

 On 15 January 2009 the Korean Presidential Commission on Suspicious Deaths in the Military released its decision acknowledging that the government was responsible for the deaths of five young men, who were Jehovah's Witnesses and had forcibly been conscripted into the army.

 The deaths resulted from "the state's anti-human rights violence" and "its acts of brutality" during the 1970s that continued into the mid-1980s.
 This decision is significant since it is the first one recognizing the state's responsibility for deaths resulting from violence within the military.